dharmafly/noodle/README.md

 About this branch
 -----------------

 This is the development branch.
-If you're looking to create a website for your Dharmafly project, see the main [README] (https://github.com/dharmafly/satya)
+If you're looking to create a website for your Dharmafly project, see the [website](https://dharmafly.github.com/satya)

 If you're looking to update the general Satya template, carry out all development work on Satya in this branch.